 - Ensures compliance with environmental laws requiring reservoir releases that maintain appropriate flows and temperatures to support downstream wildlife habitat

 - Minimizes the risk of uncontrollable releases from the reservoir which could cause downstream flooding, despite the fact it is not constructed as a flood control project

-- Phase 1 geotechnical investigations for the design phase have been completed.
+- Phase 2 geotechnical investigations for the design phase completed.

-- The Draft EIR document is slated to be released for public review in Summer 2016
+The Draft EIR document is slated to be released for public review in Spring 2018

 Key Performance Indicator